ZentaChain/Zentamesh/README.md

 # Zentamesh-rust
-Regstration of the Zentanodes within the Zentanetwork.
+Regstration of the Zentanodes in the Zentanetwork.
+Those who own a node will be able to register their z-nodes within the blockchain for the monetary rewards.

 ---